A Dallas Cowboys football blog

 The moral of the story?
 If the wide receiver prospect isn’t what you would call a “can’t miss,” he probably isn’t worth a first round pick.
 Pass catchers are certainly important to an offense, but similar to running backs, they aren’t as important as quarterbacks and line of scrimmage players.

 In a draft class such as this one, waiting until the second round to address your wide receiving needs is most likely the smart play.
-This will allow the Cowboys to fill their more critical left guard or hole in round one, while allowing the board to sort out this crowded bunch of wide receivers.
+This will allow the Cowboys to fill their more critical left guard or defensive tackle hole in round one, while allowing the board to sort out this crowded bunch of wide receivers.

 Then the Cowboys can jump on the wide out they like most, and add a contributor to their receiving room.